csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

    * You must keep track of meeting minutes and add them to your repo.
    * You must have a regular meeting schedule established by the second meeting.

-We plan to have a meeting among the group member at least twice a week, both online via Zoom / Google Meet.
+- We plan to have regular meeting among the group member twice a week, both online via Zoom / Google Meet.
+And some addtional meeting if we need.
+And we

 #### Q8: What artifacts will you use to self-organize?